gear4s/alternative/README.md

 # altplay
-Repository for the github irc library and bot
+Repository for the altplay irc library and bot